flhofer/I4S_LoRaWanNode/README.md

 The project is build on the Arduino core to ease development and speed-up results.
 It has been integrated in *Eclipse CDT* with the *Sloeber* pluging to allow standard C/C++ development without loosing the advantage of premade _Serial_ and _I/O_ classes.

+## Project structure

+All core and library folders are supplied by Sloeber.

+- _main.*_		Contains the startup code, setup and loop
+- _TheThingsNetwork.*_		Interfacing class for the RN2483 LoRaWan module, modified from the TTN supplied solution
+- _timer.*_		Hardware based timer routines to measure air-time.
+- _LoRaMgmt.*_		routines to manage the test-depending LoRa communication